Big Mama

 This sculpture first took shape in 2020 and began with a single heart-shaped branch of rosemary.
 She expands with layers of dried botanicals gathered from our community, and then sheds when used as a flower dispenser for events and classes.

-The process of pulling out the old and replacing it with what’s new creates an ever-evolving art piece that demonstrates the phases and changes we all go through.
+The process of pulling out the old and replacing it with what’s new creates an ever-evolving art piece that demonstrates the phases and changes we all go through!
+We’re all just Earthlings, after all.
+We grow, we shed, we grow, we shed.

 If you would like to invite Big Mama to your special event, we’d love to attend!
-She’s a great addition for photo booths, event stages and community building activities.
+I’ve got a variety of sculpture options for photo booths, event stages and community building activities.

 Submit a Big Mama Inquiry and we’ll talk!

-The Original Big Mama is currently at the Spring Home & Garden Show in Portland, Oregon!
-She’s covered with an amazing of dried collection of goodies from my flower friends, along with some shiny new camellia leaves and nandina on her back.
+The Original Big Mama was recently shining in all her glory at the Spring Home & Garden Show in Portland, Oregon!
+She was covered with an amazing of dried collection of goodies from my flower friends, along with some shiny new camellia leaves and nandina on her back.
+She had a big week and now she’s tucked back in at Chehalem Valley Dance Academy in McMinnville.

 The Big Mama Love is growing and the fleet has increased to many giant flower hearts living among us!
 These sculptures are all made from recycled botanicals and facilitate community crafts and gatherings.
 Stay tuned for upcoming opportunities to hang out with Big Mama!
 I wonder where this adventure will take her next.